Music Subject Leader Planning Statement

 4. There is clear progression in subject knowledge and skills.

-Music Express scheme provides the backbone to all our music planning and provision through the school.
+Charanga online music scheme provides the backbone to all our music planning and provision through the school, except where year groups receive whole class instrumental.

 5. It is filled with rich first-hand experiences.